Brave Parenting Guide to TikTok

 Ultimately, the goal of TikTok is no different than other social media platforms: maximum engagement.
 They want to lure you into the rabbit hole.

-Unfortunately, recommendation algorithms aren’t trained to make moral and health-related judgments regarding the content they recommend.
+Unfortunately, recommendation algorithms do not make moral and health-related judgments regarding the content they recommend.
 Do you like puppies?
 Based on what you’re liking and searching for, TikTok thinks you do so its algorithm will show you more puppies.
 Ahhhh puppies!
 However, the exact same formula applies to potentially harmful forms of content.
 Do you have anorexia, suicidal thoughts, or a thing for half-naked girls shaking their butts?
 TikTok thinks you do, so here’s a bunch of triggering videos.

 Recently….WIRED online magazine reported about TikTok’s problem with Anorexia (or pro-ana) content and how they should have seen this coming as every major platform has battled it.